eleda77/eleda77.github.io/docs/vocab_list.md

 **besom** - a broom made of twigs tied around a stick

+**bier** - a movable frame on which a coffin or a corpse is placed before burial or cremation or on which it is carried to the grave

 **biff** - strike (someone) roughly or sharply with the fist

+**bine** - a long, flexible stem of a climbing plant, especially the hop

 **biro** - a kind of ballpoint pen

 **bish** - a mistake or blunder

+**blag** - manage to obtain (something) by using persuasion or guile; steal (something) in a violent robbery or raid

 **bloomer** - a stupid blunder